-- We have no relationship with, or interests in, the Group and the Company, other than in our capacity as auditor and dealings in the ordinary course of business; - We have obtained all information and explanations we have required; and - Except for the matter described in the Basis for Qualified Opinion paragraph, in our opinion, proper accounting records have been kept by the Company as far as it appears from our examination of those records.
+- · We have no relationship with, or interests in, the Group and the Company, other than in our capacity as auditor and dealings in the ordinary course of business; - We have obtained all information and explanations we have required; and - · Except for the matter described in the Basis for records.

-This report is made solely to the Company's members, as a body, in accordance with Section 205 of the Mauritius Companies Act 2001.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+This report is made solely to the Company's members, as Qualified Opinion paragraph, in our opinion, proper a body, in accordance with section 205 of the Companies accounting records have been kept by the Company Act 2001 of Mauritius.
+Our audit work has been underas far as it appears from our examination of those taken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent This report is made solely to the Company's members, as permitted by law, we do not accept or assume responsibility a body, in accordance with Section 205 of the Mauritius Companies Act 2001.
+Our audit work has been underto anyone other than the Company and the Company's taken so that we might state to the Company's members member, as a body, for our audit work, for this report, or for the opinion we have formed. those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinion we have formed.